 Q. Why doesn’t the Clinical Doctoral Program in Los Angeles have the same APA accreditation as the Clinical Doctoral Program in Chicago?

 A. Accreditation by APA is not awarded by schools or campuses, but rather by program.
-For example, TCSPP’s Chicago Campus went through a similar process when they sought APA accreditation for its Clinical Doctoral Program in the 1980s.
-Whereas the program was founded in 1979, APA program accreditation was realized in October 1987.
-The Clinical Doctoral Program at the Los Angeles Campus was founded five years ago, in fall 2008.
+TCSPP’s Chicago program, which was founded in 1979, was accredited in October 1987.

 Q. How does TCSPP communicate the APA program accreditation process to prospective students at the Los Angeles Campus?